forrcaho/vscode-chuck/README.md

 | `chuck.playArgs`           | `[]`                            | Arguments to chuck when used for playing the current file.<br />An array of strings, each element an argument including the leading dash. |
 | `chuck.saveSilentlyOnPlay` | `false`                         | Save without prompting before playing the current file.                                                                                   |

-Syntax checking was initially ported from Courtney Wilburn's [Atom extension](https://github.com/cjwilburn/language-chuck).
+Syntax highlighting was initially ported from Courtney Wilburn's [Atom extension](https://github.com/cjwilburn/language-chuck).